Continual Depth-limited Responses for Computing Counter-strategies in Sequential Games: Introduction

 \section{Introduction}

-Researchers aim to solve bigger and bigger games.
-A breakthrough that allowed defeating human experts in several large imperfect-information games is limited look-ahead solving, which adapts a well-known approach from perfect-information games to games with imperfect-information \cite{moravvcik2017deepstack, brown2019superhuman, schmid2021player}.
+We can not enumerate all the decision points in large games, which makes computing optimal strategy, a Nash equilibrium (NE) in two-player zero-sum games, infeasible.
+A breakthrough that allowed approximating the NE and defeating human experts in several large imperfect-information games is limited look-ahead solving or search, which adapts the well-known approach from perfect-information games to games with imperfect-information \cite{moravvcik2017deepstack,brown2019superhuman,schmid2021player}.
 Limited look-ahead solving takes advantage of decomposition.
-It builds the game to some depth and solves it using a value function that can be learned, for example, by neural networks.
-When the depth-limit is reached, we build another part until the depth-limit and continue until the end of the game.
+It iteratively builds the game to some depth and solves a small part of the game while summarising the required values from the rest of the game by a value function.
+The value function is commonly learned using neural networks.
+When the algorithms solve the game step by step, it is called continual depth-limited solving or continual resolving.

-All the existing algorithms of this type assume perfect rationality of the opponent and do not allow explicit modeling of an opponent and exploitation of his mistakes.
+The vast majority of theoretically sound, continual depth-limited solving algorithms assume perfect rationality of the opponent and do not allow explicit modeling of an opponent and exploitation of the opponent's mistakes.
 As a result, even very weak opponents exploitable by the heuristic local best response (LBR) \cite{lisy2017eqilibrium} can tie or lose very slowly against these methods \cite{zarick2020unlocking}.
-As more and more computer-generated strategies are deployed in the real world \cite{an2013deployed} we can not avoid the interaction of AI systems with humans.
-Therefore, there has been a significant amount of work towards computing strategies to use against imperfect opponents such as humans \cite{bard2013online, wu2021l2e, southey2012bayes, mealing2015opponent, korb2013bayesian, milec2021complexity, johanson2009data}.
-We continue this area of research and propose the first algorithms that allow opponent modeling in limited look-ahead solving in imperfect-information games.
+Therefore, there has been a significant amount of work towards computing strategies to use against imperfect opponents to create AI systems that would perform well in the real world, for example, against humans \cite{bard2013online,wu2021l2e,southey2012bayes,mealing2015opponent,korb2013bayesian,milec2021complexity,johanson2009data}.

-First, we propose a continual depth-limited best response (CDBR), which fixes the opponent and does continual resolving.
-Assuming we had precise value function\footnote{the Value function takes player's reaches at the depth limit and returns the evaluation of the information sets for both players.} trained to return values as if we played against a particular opponent, and the algorithm would produce the best response (BR).
-Next, we propose continual depth-limited restricted Nash response (CDRNR), which is based on restricted Nash response (RNR) \cite{johanson2008computing} with modifications to allow depth-limited solving.
-Specifically, we need to measure the increase in exploitability caused by the change in our strategy, which is done by computing BR in RNR.
-To do that precisely, we keep all the previously considered parts of the game and show the problems caused by replacing them with known gadgets \cite{burch2014solving,moravcik2016refining,brown2017safe}.